unixlivelihood/seccomp/README.md

-Profiles to demonstrate the basic workign of Seccomp.
+Profiles to demonstrate the basic working of Seccomp.
 With example application pod manifests.